 Can Diabetics Drink Chocolate Milk?

 The first thing to know about chocolate milk is that each brand and type differs.
 Most premixed chocolate milk contains added sugars that can quickly add up.
-So, before you drink chocolate milk for the first time, it's important to check out what is in your favorite brand of chocolate milk and how much sugar it contains per serving size.
+So, before you drink chocolate milk for the first time, it’s important to check out what is in your favorite brand and how much sugar it contains per serving size.

 What Is The Glycemic Index of Chocolate Milk?

-Tips for Choosing a Diabetic-friendly Chocolate Milk
+Tips for Choosing a Diabetic-Friendly Chocolate Milk

 Opt for low-fat or non-dairy milk options